| Sonic X

 - Sam Speed: He's the leader of the S-Team, and Sonic's main rival when it comes to speed.
 He's also Lindsay's brother, and Chris' uncle.
 Although is sometimes too stubborn to see his own mistakes, he's one of the most powerful allies against Dr. Eggman's robots.
 In the Japanese version of the series, he constantly went by various nicknames.

 - El Gran Gordo: El Gran Gordo is a wrestler and luchador who has gain quite an admiration by the public in Station Square, becoming the Wrestling World Champion, more than once.
 But in reality, he's actually Dr. Eggman disguised.
 He started to use this identity to gain money for its schemes, but ended up liking to be the good guy for once.
-Although he cheated to win his matches, he was able to defeat Andes the Giant (an allusion to the wrestler André the Giant) using his own fighting skills.
+Although he cheated to win his matches, he was able to defeat Andes the Ginormous (an allusion to the wrestler André the Giant) using his own fighting skills.

 - Captain Westwood: Captain Westwood is one of the main G.U.N. agents and is Rouge and Topaz's superior.
 His main objective is to overthrow Agent Topaz along with Rouge, so he could be #1 in the agency, although most of the times he needs the help of Sonic to get out of messes.
 He harbors a deep jealousy against Sonic and his friends, and has been known to do some seriously illegal and dangerous things behind the backs of his superiors.
 His character design, demeanor, and actions are heavily influenced by Albert Wesker of Resident Evil fame.